-The Belgian railway infrastructure map (appendix C.1) shows the different lines.
-The single and double-track sections and sections with more than two tracks are listed in appendix D.2.
+The Belgian railway infrastructure map (see appendix C.1) shows the different lines.
+The single and double-track sections are listed in appendix D.2.

 2.3.2 Track gauges

 All the tracks in the Belgian railway infrastructure are built at the standard gauge of 1.435 m.
 The details regarding the gauge appear in UIC Leaflet 510 Wagons - Running gear - Normalisation and in RDEI 121 - Tracks, gauge and structures.